 Choosing which weight loss or wellness program to follow is a big choice and not cheap, so there’s a lot to consider before taking the plunge.
-Nutrisystem is one of the top names in the industry, and their program is built on a foundation of nutritious pre-portioned meals delivered to your door every month.
+Nutrisystem is one of the top names in the industry, and its program is built on a foundation of nutritious pre-portioned meals delivered to your door every month.

 However, no single diet is best for everyone, so it’s important to do really understand how diets like Nutrisystem work before signing up.
 Then, you can make a better-informed decision about whether Nutrisystem might work with your lifestyle and unique personality.